osrsbox/osrsbox-db/osrsbox/README.md

 | url                 | string      | OSRS Wiki URL link                                   |
 | equipment           | object      | Object of item equipment properties (if equipable)   |

 Not all items in OSRS are equipable.
 Only items with the `equipable_by_player` property set to `true` are actually equipable.
 The `equipable` property is similar, but this is the raw data extracted from the game cache - and can sometimes be incorrect (not actually equipable by a player).
-Any item that is deemed equipable by a player has the following properties.
+Any item that is deemed equipable by a player has the following properties (these are in the `ItemEquipment` object).

 | Property        | Data type | Description                              |
 | --------------- | --------- | ---------------------------------------- |